joealden/corum-docs/src/evaluation/2-testing/2-signup.md

 ## Input validation

-* Mention that the validation code can be found below (maybe link)
 * The Sign Up button can only be pressed when:
   * All fields have been filled
   * The two passwords fields match